 Interest rates on Fixed Deposits (FDs) have fallen from 9% p.a. mark in 2013 to around 6.5% mark in the current market.
-This fall in the rates could be very painful, especially if you fall in the 30% income tax bracket, since effective interest on FDs will fall to only 4.55% p.a. after deductions.
+This fall in the rates could be very painful, especially if you fall in the 30% income tax bracket.
+That’s because the effective interest on FDs will fall to only 4.55% p.a. after deductions.

 Retail inflation was close to 3.36% level in the month of August 2017.
 A little spike in inflation would mean negative rate of return in FDs.
-It could be a tricky situation for investors to continue with a low-rate FD and therefore it makes sense to explore and switch their investment to other avenues such as a debt Mutual Fund.
+It could be a tricky situation for investors to continue with a low-rate FD.
+Therefore, it makes sense to explore and switch their investment to other avenues such as a debt Mutual Fund.

 The debt Mutual Fund carries a higher risk in comparison to the FDs, but at the same time, it has the potential to give you a better return in the long term.

-Let us take a look at a few things that you should keep in mind while switching investment from FDs to debt funds.
+Here are a few things you must keep in mind while switching investment from FDs to debt funds.

 Decide The Investment Tenure

-When you assess the option to switch your investment from a Fixed Deposit to a Mutual Fund, then debt fund should be your priority scheme to park the money, while overlooking investment in schemes like equity fund or gold fund.
+While assessing the option to switch your investment from a Fixed Deposit to a Mutual Fund, you should consider a debt fund.

-Redemption of debt fund before a 3-year period is considered as short-term and tax on such short-term capital gain is taxed at the respective income tax slab rate of the individual.
+Redemption of debt fund before a 3-year period is considered as short-term.
+Tax on such short-term capital gain is taxed at the respective income tax slab rate of the individual.
 Redemption after 3 years is termed as long-term, and long-term capital gain is taxed at a 20% rate (with indexation benefit).
-If you invest for more than 3 years, then debt fund proves to be more tax efficient than FD as it also considers the inflation rate under indexation calculation that finally results in a lower tax liability.
+If you invest for more than 3 years, debt fund proves to be more tax efficient than FD.
+It considers the inflation rate under indexation calculation that finally results in a lower tax liability.
 For a short duration, i.e. under 3 years also, debt fund offers a good return.

-You can decide the duration of the investment as per your financial planning and you can also split investments into two or three parts as per short- and long-term objectives.
-FD doesn’t allow you partial redemption, however, a debt fund allows partial redemption, and accordingly, the tax is imposed on the redeemed units, so you can also keep the investment in a single fund and redeem amount as and when required as per your plan.
+You can decide the duration of the investment as per your financial planning.
+Splitting your investments into two or three parts as per short- and long-term objectives is a good idea.
+FD doesn’t allow you partial redemption.
+However, a debt fund allows partial redemption, and accordingly, the tax is imposed on the redeemed units.
+So, you can also keep the investment in a single fund and redeem amount as and when required as per your plan.

 However, always check the exit load to the debt fund as most funds levy an exit load if the redemption is made before a certain period.